Dance, when you’re broken open.

 Co-founder, Head Writer

 Evan started dancing when she was three.
 She graduated from Barnard College of Columbia University in 2007, where she studied ballet, modern, movement analysis, dance history and criticism, and dance culture in NYC.
-She works in nonprofit marketing and writes about dance for The Brooklyn Rail and Dancing Perfectly Free.
 Evan has a certificate in arts management from NYU and a master’s degree in nonprofit management from The New School.
-When not working, studying, or writing about dance, Evan can be found running outdoors, attending performances, or hiking and kayaking in the Adirondacks.
-She can be reached at evan (at) dancingperfectlyfree (dot) com.
+When not working, studying, or writing about dance, she can be found running outdoors, attending performances, or hiking and kayaking in the Adirondacks.

 Co-founder, Former Contributor